Disneyland One Day Itinerary [2024]

 Let’s start with what this post covers.
 Here are the things we’re trying to experience as part of a single day at Disneyland.

-The one ride with an Individual Lightning Lane.
-Rise of the Resistance is usually the most popular ride in the park and one you need to proactively plan for, including considering buying the Lightning Lane or visiting it at rope drop (i.e. don’t plan to just “fit it in sometime”).
+The one ride with a Lightning Lane Single Pass.
+Rise of the Resistance is usually the most popular ride in the park and one you need to proactively plan for, including considering buying the Lightning Lane or visiting it at rope drop.
+You can plan to just “fit in in sometime” if you keep the option of buying the Lightning Lane open.
+But if the Lightning Lane sells out quickly and waits start to creep out, you’re going to have to be more deliberate into fitting it into your day.

-Rides that are on Genie+.
-The twelve rides with Lightning Lanes on Genie+, sorted by land, are:
+Rides that are on Multi Pass.
+The twelve rides with Lightning Lanes on Multi Pass, sorted by land, are:

 • Tomorrowland (4) - Autopia, Buzz Lightyear Astro Blasters, Star Tours, Space Mountain